nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 # What is a Circle? (short math recap)

-Over ~~hundred~~ thousands years ago, [Plato](https://en.wikipedia.org/wiki/Plato), the ancient Greek philosopher, extensively wrote about *The Circle* in his philosophical works.
+Over ~~a hundred~~ thousand years ago, [Plato](https://en.wikipedia.org/wiki/Plato), the ancient Greek philosopher, extensively wrote about *The Circle* in his philosophical works.
 For him, the circle is the ultimate perfect shape because it is consistent and uniform in all directions.
 It's eternal because it closes and permanently opens without a beginning or an end.
-In this work [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), he says: *"The circle symbolises eternity because it has no beginning or end."*
+In this work, [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), Plato says: *"The circle symbolises eternity because it has no beginning or end."*

-In his best well-known Socratic Dialogue, [The Republic](https://en.wikipedia.org/wiki/Republic_(Plato)), he emphasize: *"The circle symbolises unity and wholeness because all points on the circumference are equidistant from the centre."*
+In his best well-known Socratic Dialogue, [The Republic](https://en.wikipedia.org/wiki/Republic_(Plato)), he emphasizes: *"The circle symbolises unity and wholeness because all points on the circumference are equidistant from the centre."*

 [Aristotle](https://en.wikipedia.org/wiki/Aristotle), a student of Plato, argued that the Circle was the basis for all the other geometrical figures.
 He was right, but in a subtler way than you would normally expect.
-But, enough philosophical speculation, and let's get back to basic mathematics.

-I suppose, everyone knows what a circle is:
+But, enough philosophical speculation; let's get back to basic mathematics.
+I suppose everyone knows what a circle is:

 <div id="simple-circle-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/simplecircle.js)</sup></sup>

-It's a geometric figure, with a *center* point $$P(a,b)$$, and radius ($$r$$).
+It's a geometric figure with a *center* point $$P(a,b)$$, and radius ($$r$$).
 Nothing more, nothing less.
 Based on this, we can come up with a *numeric definition* for the culprit:

 $$
 \forall (x,y) \in \mathbb{R}^{2}, (x-a)^{2} + (y-b)^{2} = r^2 \\